simpleclub/url_strategy/README.md

 ```

 See the [`url_strategy` package README](https://github.com/creativecreatorormaybenot/url_strategy/tree/master/url_strategy)
-or the [exlanation on StackOverflow](https://stackoverflow.com/a/65709246/6509751) for a more detailed usage documentation.
+or the [exlanation on StackOverflow](https://stackoverflow.com/a/65709246/6509751) for more detailed usage documentation.

 ## Implementation